 On the other end of the spectrum, whenever I go south to my family's part-time place in Tucson, Arizona, my skin becomes so dry, flaky, and itchy that I sometimes struggle to even fall asleep.
-Thus, I had two options: I could vow to never leave Los Angeles again or I could forage for life- and skin-changing product to cover and heal each and every woe.
+Thus, I had two options: I could vow to never leave Los Angeles again or I could forage for life- and skin-changing products to cover and heal each and every woe.

 If you're acne-prone and sensitive to greasy textures (I cringe), this ointment still has your back, as it's free of lanolin; it's lightweight in texture, and it's even accepted by the National Eczema Association as a savvy option for sensitive skin.
 If I had to compare the texture to something, I'd say it's like Vaseline's more lightweight, non-greasy sister.
 Although, I do have to say that it's not a fast-absorbing product, so if you're using it on your hands or feet, they might feel a bit slippery for a minute or two.